 It’s that time of the month again, where we give you the monthly news reel, updating you on all the latest industry gossip.
 Don’t miss out on the most recent Leisure Food and Beverage stories, and stay in the loop!

-The food and drink industry is always changing and, at the Leisure F&B Expo, on 6th and 7th November, we want to keep you informed.
-We can’t let you fall behind, when it comes to the latest industry trends, after all!
+The food and drink industry is always changing and, at the Leisure F&B Expo on 6th and 7th November, we want to keep you informed.
+That's why we offer FREE tickets to our show; we can’t let you fall behind when it comes to the latest industry trends, after all.

 So, let’s waste no time, and dive right in…

 This month, there have been a number of stories discussing the recently controversial “meat”.
 Whether it be climate change provoking a shift, allergies, and so on, we’ve got all the current stories involving the M word.